pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 * Request Revisions (in which case the author will be able to modify their submission information and/or upload revised submission files)
 * Send to External Review (editor selects files to send to the external review process)
 * Accept for Submission (at which point the submission will enter the Editorial stage, bypassing External Review)
-* Decline Submission (at which point the submission will be archived and the author notified)
+* Decline Submission (at which point the submission will be archived and the author notified).

+A declined submission can be reverted as of OMP 3.3, see [Reversing a declined decision](/learning-omp/en/role-specific-workflows#reversing-a-declined-decision).

 These selections are found on the right panel in the **Internal Review** menu.